fharris/curiositymicroservice/automatic-deployment.md

 ![image](https://github.com/fharris/curiositymonolith/assets/17484224/1656451e-4252-4277-be3b-0f0aced0e897)

+When the 3 jobs are green, then the CI/CD pipeline is set.
+Now, whenever you need to make a change in the code, all you need to do is push the new version of the code and the build and deploy jobs will run and take care of the rest.
+The configuration job runs only once when things are being set up for the first time.

-To deploy the championshipmicroservice, and the curiosityfrontendmicroservice all you have to do is to run the configurechampionship and the configurecuriosityfrontend before running the buildchampionship and the buildcuriosityfrontend.
+To deploy the championshipmicroservice and the curiosityfrontendmicroservice, all you have to do is to run the configurechampionship and the configurecuriosityfrontend before running the buildchampionship and the buildcuriosityfrontend.
 As we are relying on a Traefik ingress controller for our local K3s Kubernetes cluster, you should see the application running in your browser at **HTTP://localhost:3000** :